SNUCSE-CTA/DAF/README.md

 - daf_twitter_10min: daf_10min for a large data graph
 - daf_parallel_10min: parallel version of DAF using openMP.
 - daf_parallel: parallel version of DAF without time limit.
+- daf_twitter: daf for a large data graph where the time limit can be given as an argument.
+- daf_parallel_twitter: parallel version of DAF for a large data graph where the time limit can be given as an argument.

 The maximum number of query vertices is set to 400 for the binary file.
 ## Run